Nazar-1k/Battleship/README.md

 # When will be the final result
 Never...., you need to respect your time and not stay in the same place.

-if anyone wants to continue my creation good luck.
+if anyone wants to continue my creation.

+Good luck.